El Fasher massacre: Experts, advocacy groups, and humanitarian organizations

 Experts have criticized the international community, particularly the United States, of sanctioning belligerents but failing to apply effective pressure on countries financing and arming them.
 Amnesty International urged the African Union (AU), UN, regional actors, and other international actors to "act swiftly to prevent further civilian suffering."
 In light of the "horrifying" massacres, it called for all parties responsible for the atrocities to be held "individually accountable."
-In a press release regarding the massacre, it raised concerns about the United Kingdom's complicity in arms sales to the UAE, which have been reported in the hands of the RSF.
-Despite the UN Security Council having received material indicated that the UAE supplied UK-produced arms to the RSF, the UK went on to send similar arms to the UAE months later.
-Other experts also criticized the National Basketball Association (NBA) and Disney for their business partnerships with the UAE.
+In a press release regarding the massacre, it raised concerns about the United Kingdom's complicity in arms sales to the UAE, which have been found in the hands of the RSF.
+Despite the United Nations Security Council (UNSC) having received material indicating that the UAE supplied UK-produced arms to the RSF, the UK—being the "penholder" for the issue in the UNSC—went on to send similar arms to the UAE months later.
+Weaponry included sophisticated arms including drones, guided munitions, and howitzers.
+Other experts and officials also criticized the National Basketball Association (NBA), Disney, and states for their business partnerships with the UAE, which Minnwai portrayed as the UAE's "lip service" to “manipulat[e] the international community diplomatically.”

+Scholar Sanmay Moitra argued that the UN has a legal obligation to prevent genocide in el-Fasher and that it is "obliged to, and must, intervene in el-Fasher with force" under Chapter VII of the UN Charter.
+He noted, however, that this last resort was reached only because the UN "repeatedly ignored warning signs and omitted to take decisive and effective action not involving the use of force at a time when those options were still available."